 Key Features of Emotion

-- Emotions are often short-term experiences
+- Emotions in psychology are often short-term experiences

 - They can be positive (joy, love) or negative (anger, fear)